dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 because `(int)` denotes a basic type.
 In total, that would render the parameter type equivalent to `const(int[])`.

-However, unless misleading spaces are inserted between the type qualifier and the operning parenthesis, this exception follows mathematical conventions and programmers’ intuition:
+However, unless misleading spaces are inserted between the type qualifier and the opening parenthesis, this exception follows mathematical conventions and programmers’ intuition:
 Normally, mathematicians write “sin&nbsp;2*k*π” with the clear understanding that the sine function applies to the whole 2*k*π.